rachel0611/Amazon-Customer-Reviews-Analysis/README.md

 # Amazon-Customer-Reviews-Analysis
 This project analyzes the customer reviews on Amazon.com for Samsung products.
-It distinguishes between the positive and negative reviews.
+It distinguishes between the positive and negative reviews using a Logistic Regression model.